selforganising/foundersandcoders/_posts/2014-04-30-regular-expressions.md

     .
 Any character
     .?
 0 or 1 occurence of any character
-    .?
-0 or 1 occurence of the character 'a'
-    [a-z]         Any lowercase character
+    a?
+0 or 1 occurence of the character 'a' [a-z]         Any lowercase character
     [a-z]+        One or more occurrences of any lowercase character [a-zA-Z0-9]   Any alphanumeric character